forTEXT/gitma/docker/README.md

 if you want to work with GitMA more seriously, for example to create and upload gold annotations back to CATMA, you should consider installing GitMA directly in a local Python environment.

 This image should work for all amd64 and arm64 machines: [maltem/gitma-demo](https://hub.docker.com/r/maltem/gitma-demo)
+(note that this replaced the previous image 'gerstorfer/gitma-demo')

 ### Prerequisites